RMAF Special Forces: Identities

 During the 65th Merdeka Day celebration in Kuala Lumpur, a RMAF Special Forces commando armed with a Colt M4A1 SOPMOD passed the Malaysian Stripes of Glory to another individual.
-He was wearing a sky blue beret with the RMAF NCO's beret insignia on top of a red RMAF Regiment beret backing, along with a tiger-stripe camouflage combat uniform.
+His uniform featured a tiger-stripe camouflage pattern and a sky-blue beret, worn with an RMAF NCO beret insignia set upon a red RMAF Regiment backing, with the badge positioned over the left temple.

 Sky Blue Beret

 The sky blue beret is the distinctive headgear of the RMAF Special Forces commandos, symbolising their elite status.
 It features a red RMAF Regiment beret backing (beret flash), with officers wearing a woven RMAF insignia and other ranks displaying metal insignia corresponding to their rank.
 The beret is awarded upon successfully completing the rigorous Special Forces Selection.

 Initially, all HANDAU personnel within the RMAF Regiment wore the sky blue beret, regardless of their role in special operations or provost duties.
 Commando-trained HANDAU members used to wear a green beret with the Gerak Khas cap badge, similar to the 21st Special Service Group but with a red RMAF Regiment backing.
 After the RMAF Provost Unit split from the RMAF Regiment, they adopted the navy blue beret, in line with other conventional RMAF units.
 Commando-trained personnel in the Provost unit had to choose between joining the RMAF Special Forces and keeping the sky blue beret or staying with the Provost unit and wearing the navy blue beret.

 Today, the sky blue beret is worn exclusively by the RMAF Special Forces.
-Like other Malaysian elite units, the cap badge is worn on the left side of the beret, positioned between the eyebrow and ear.
+Like other Malaysian elite units, the cap badge is worn on the left side of the beret, positioned between the eyebrow and ear (temple).
 The beret-wearing style of all Malaysian special forces has its origins in the Royal Marines Commando Snipers.
 (Note: The Royal Marines Commando Snipers adopted this placement for practical reasons: the metal badge faces the side to reduce visibility, minimising the risk of detection while sniping.
 This tradition was carried forward into the Malaysian Special Service Unit and later influenced the beret-wearing practices of other Malaysian special forces, including the RMAF Special Forces.)